CarolineWeeLab/EZBehavior/README.md

     Step-6: The "Distance" sheet includes the distance travelled (mm/minute).
 Fish in columns and minute bins in rows.

-    Step-7: The "Shock" sheet includes the xy location of each fish in each of the midnight arousal test trials in the resoultion of each frames.
+    Step-7: The "Shock" sheet includes the xy location of each fish in each of the night time arousal test trials in the resoultion of each frames.

-    Step-8: The "Distance Data" sheet includes the distance travelled (in pixels) of the midnight arousal test trials in the resolution of each frames.
+    Step-8: The "Distance Data" sheet includes the distance travelled (in pixels) of the night time arousal test trials in the resolution of each frames.

-    Step-9: The "Per Hour Data" sheet includes the distance travelled (in pixels) of the midnight arousal test for each trial.
+    Step-9: The "Per Hour Data" sheet includes the distance travelled (in pixels) of the night time arousal test for each trial.

-    Step-10: The "Group Data" sheet includes the number of fish responding to each midnight arousal test trials for each groups (groups in coulumns and trials in rows).
+    Step-10: The "Group Data" sheet includes the number of fish responding to each night time arousal test trials for each groups (groups in coulumns and trials in rows).

     Step-11: The "Baseline Data" sheet includes the comparison of each fish moving distance right before the auditory shock and right after the auditory shock.

-    Step-12: The "FishCount Data" sheet includes the binary data of each fish responding to each of the midnight aoursal test trials (1-responding and 0-not responding).
+    Step-12: The "FishCount Data" sheet includes the binary data of each fish responding to each of the night time aoursal test trials (1-responding and 0-not responding).

-    Step-13: The "GroupCount Data" sheet includes the final aggregated data for the midnight arousal tests and corresponding charts.
+    Step-13: The "GroupCount Data" sheet includes the final aggregated data for the night time arousal tests and corresponding charts.

     Step-14: The "6 Cycles" sheet includes the data for the dark-light transitions in the 1st day afternoon after clicking the button "Analyze It 4."